yhx-12243/underground-scraper/README.md

 Then you will see a Chrome page open.
 With a certain probability, the Chrome will popup a Cloudflare verifying page and you should solve it manually or refresh page several times.

-Once you solve it, the remaining process is automatic and it will take about 2 ~ 4 minutes to track newer posts (of course the first time will be extreme longer if your initial database is empty).
+<a id="update-mode" name="update-mode"></a>Once you solve it, the remaining process is automatic and it will take about 2 ~ 4 minutes to track newer posts (of course the first time will be extreme longer if your initial database is empty).

 [`src/blackhatworld/main.rs`](./src/blackhatworld/main.rs) contains the name of the forums it will scrape.
 You can change them freely.